AICRA-Projects/surveillance-robot/README.md

 ### step 5: Manual mode : will be display with control panel of robot movements and camera which you can use for survillance purpose
 ### step 6: Face Tracking mode : It will track your face as you move right or left , face detection is enabled with A.I
 ### step 7: Color detection mode : its non locomotion mode for the robot but used for detecting the color from camera , USER can bring RGB object in front of it
-### step 8: Auto pilot mode : Its a autonomous mode of the robot without any manuall instruction robot will move decision making Proces done by using sensors and displayed by camera## Raspberry pi based
+### step 8: Auto pilot mode : Its a autonomous mode of the robot without any manuall instruction robot will move decision making Proces done by using sensors and displayed by camera
+## Hardware
+  * Raspberry Pi 4
+  * Arduino Nano
+  * Ultrasonic sensor x 3
+  * USB Camera
+  * Omni Wheels
+  * DC BO motors
+  * Battery and power bank
+  * Servo Motor

+## Raspberry pi based

 # Methodology
 Hardware connections very important which provides the overview of circuit in the project , if connections are correct then output will be displayed on the screen of LCD